-- Minimum of a Masters Degree in Psychology and Post graduate Diploma in Clinical Psychology or equivalent. - Registration with NZ Psychologist Board, with Clinical Psychology as Vocational Scope of Practice. - Current annual practising certificate. - Neuropsychology scope of practise preferred
+- Minimum of a Masters Degree in Psychology and Post graduate Diploma in Clinical Psychology or equivalent. - Registration with NZ Psychologist Board, with Clinical Psychology as Vocational Scope of Practice. - Current annual practising certificate.

 C. Someone well-suited to the role will place a high value on the following: